OpenCraft Security Policy¶

 Team members must use sufficiently random, unique passwords for services/systems that they use for OpenCraft work, and must store the passwords in a safe location, such as a vetted and trustworthy password manager.

 OpenCraft employees must configure and use two-factor authentication for any cloud services used by OpenCraft that support two-factor authentication, such as Google Apps and Amazon Web Services.

 All publicly accessible websites and web applications set up by OpenCraft must allow HTTPS connections, the default protocol used should be HTTPS, and HTTP connections should redirect to HTTPS.

-Team members are only to get access to our KeePass database of client credentials upon successful completion of their trial period.
+Team members are only to get access to our Vault, storing our client credentials upon successful completion of their onboarding period.
 Until that time, they should obtain credentials from other team members on a strictly as-needed basis.

 When passwords, API keys, or other short anonymous pieces of sensitive information need to be send to clients, the data must either be encrypted or sent partially by email and partially by https://onetimesecret.com/ .
 For example, send the username by email and the password via onetimesecret; never include a username and password pair in a onetimesecret.

 When private or non-anonymous data (e.g. exports of student data or courseware) needs to be sent to a client, it must be transmitted securely and not sent by email.
 For example, it could be shared by Google Docs or encrypted and then emailed.

 Changes to Security Policy and Deviations¶

 Changes to our security policy must be approved by the CEO and CTO.